 The Southwest Washington Child Care Consortium (SWCCC) is a public-private partnership and the largest community-run childcare system in the US, operating 40 centers between two counties and serving over 2,200 children annually.
 SWCCC was started in 1989 when business, education, and civic leaders came together to address the growing need in the community for high quality, affordable childcare in the region.
 When the program began, all SWCCC facilities were built on-site at private companies and were operated by the school district.
-Although facilities were open to the public (space permitting), companies often subsidized employee's costs for childcare.
-Today, in addition to the on-site facilities, SWCCC also operates communitybased centers and offers before and after school care at public elementary schools.
+Although facilities were open to the public (space permitting), companies often subsidized employees' costs for childcare.
+Today, in addition to the on-site facilities, SWCCC also operates communitybased centers and offers before- and after-school care at public elementary schools.

 - 3.5.
-Make quality-of-life investments that will support tourism recovery and growth in Lake County, and positively impact both residents and visitors. - 3.5.1.
+Make quality-of-life investments that will support tourism recovery and growth in Lake County and positively impact both residents and visitors. - 3.5.1.
 Increase public access to natural resources and green spaces, including waterfronts and the forest preserve. - Expand trails and amenities for residents and visitors. - 3.5.2.
 Connect trail systems to key thoroughfares to create viable commuter routes from residential areas to employment centers (see Strategy 2.3). - 3.5.3.
 Promote and expand downtown development efforts, as well as restoration projects that revitalize main street storefronts (see Actions 2.4.1 and 2.4.2). - 3.5.4.
 Grow the region's agritourism industry and promote the region's unique culinary experiences.
-Expand farm-to-table offerings and partnerships among producers (farms) and makers (chefs/artisans).
+Expand farm-to-table offerings and partnerships among producers (farms) and makers (chefs/artisans). - 3.5.5.
+Support efforts to develop a regional plan to restore and protect the Fox River waterway and Chain of Lakes.
+Such a plan will help ensure that their ecological, cultural, and economic value is maintained.

-APPENDIX A: EVALUATION FRAMEWORK
+APPENDIX A. EVALUATION FRAMEWORK